 “Statistics are like bikinis.
 What they reveal is suggestive, but what they conceal is vital.” ~Aaron Levenstein.

-Although the first image appears black, it is not.
+Although the first image appears simply black, it is not.
 Pure black would be zero (0) out of 100 percent on the brightness scale.
-Because the light from our moon and a few stars are added in, that single pixel measures brighter than black at about one percent of full brightness: Red=0.8 percent, Green=0.2% and Blue=1.0%.
+Because of the light from our moon and a few stars are mixed in, that single pixel measures brighter than black at about one percent of full brightness: Red=0.8 percent, Green=0.2% and Blue=1.0%.
 Our whole sky has 41,253 square degrees.
 This means you can make a whole sky brightness map with only 841 total COBE pixels (29 x 29).
 That’s less than a kilobyte of data to show the entire night sky.

 Now you can tease out a bit better data by cleverly using lots of overlapping images, but that’s the sharpest angular resolution for NASA’s Cosmic Microwave Radiation technology as of May 2012.